1016416_1.jpg

 The Jameson pot still would mature for five years in those casks before being vatted together and then allowed to blend and mature for a further five years in those same butts in Mitchell’s old bonded warehouses in Fitzwilliam Lane.
 The brand was originally known as Pat Whiskey, with a man looking very much the worse for wear apparently bursting through the label.
 Behind him was dark green shading.
 From this image grew the name Green Spot.
 The popularity of this type of whiskey spread to a seven year old Blue Spot, a Yellow Spot (12) and Red Spot (15).
 As the costs involved in maturing expensive sherry casks became heavier and heavier, Mitchells reverted to vatting just the single and the original Green version.
 However, when Jameson switched production from Bow Street to Johns Lane, the make-up of the whiskey altered for the first time in living memory.
 Mitchell’s maturing stocks were running low, and having no intention of losing their famous brand, the company entered into an agreement with Irish Distillers to produce the whiskey.
 A stipulation was that the whiskey supplied had to be matured in Midleton’s own casks, but IDG were able to guarantee the future of the brand as pure pot still whiskey.

-The current Green Spot is made entirely from seven and eight year old Midleton pot still, a healthy 25% coming from sherry cask, which is quite evident in its aroma and taste.
+The current Green Spot is made entirely from seven to ten year old Midleton pot still, a healthy 25% coming from sherry cask, which is quite evident in its aroma and taste.
 With Irish Distillers producing their own 12 year old pot still, Redbreast, it was understandable they were not willing to produce an older vatting for Mitchell’s.
 But when Redbreast was taken off the market, Green Spot enjoyed the distinction of being the only and very last, pure Irish Pot Still in existence.
 Now with Midleton back on the shelves it can no longer claim that, but it does remain the longest running pot still whiskey to continuously remain on the shelves.
-Only 500 cases are made each year, all for the home market, with most of this sold through Mitchell’s shop at 21, Kildare Street, Dublin.
-Those 6000 bottles represent a very small part of the total Mitchell operation.
+Only 12,000 bottles are made each year, mostly for the home market.
+Those bottles represent a very small part of the total Mitchell operation.
 But for a seventh generation family company which dates back to 1805, it is one they cherish as a vital part of their own history and Ireland’s whiskey heritage.

 Tasting note: Wonderfully soft on the nose in a floral-fruity way - stewed apples and cream, developing with light vanilla and trace peppermint freshness.
 Semi-sweet and mildly oily in the mouth, though never confected, with an effortless grace and elegance.
 The warm wave of dried apple and stone fruit flavours gets juicier and juicier, tempered by balancing oak, spice and a cooling peppermint note late in the finish.
 A few drops of water and it's almost sublime the way this rolls around your tongue.
 Vanilla malt, rock candy and hints of sweet spice carry the aftertaste.
 The sweetness is perfectly controlled in this off-dry, debonair, and quite beautiful Irish.
 40% Alc./Vol.